OFFIS-mosaik/mosaik/docs/tutorials/writing-a-simulator.rst

 Usually, mosaik will call this immediately after the call to :meth:`~Simulator.step` has returned, except when our simulator's output is not used by any other simulator.

 :meth:`~Simulator.get_data` gets called with an :class:`~mosaik_api_v3.OutputRequest`, which is just a dictionary mapping entity IDs of our simulator to attribute names.
-Our simulator should return output for those attributes, which means
+Our simulator should return output for the given attributes of those entities.
+There are two cases here:

-- if the attribute is :ref:`persistent`, output should be provided
+- If the attribute is :ref:`persistent`, output should always be provided.
-- if the attribute is :ref:`non-persistent`, output should be provided to indicate that the corresponding event happened, if it happened
+- If the attribute is :ref:`non-persistent` and the corresponding event occurred, output should be provided to indicate that occurrence to mosaik.

 The :class:`~mosaik_api_v3.OutputRequest` will only list those attributes that are connected to other simulators.
 However, if it makes implementing your simulator simpler (and the overhead is acceptable), you can also return output for non-requested attributes, which mosaik will simply ignore.